AceSavaid/UnityShaderShowcase/README.md

 This project is a level based, 3D third person platformer.
 In this game the plyaer avoids obstacles, shoot enemies and pick up new weapons in their attempt to reach the end of each stage.

 ## Final Project:
-Line shadow texture was from tutorrial
+Credits: Line shadow texture was from tutorrial.
+Bases of scripts were from lectures.
+Probuilder and Cinemachine were used.
 All other textures, music and normal maps were made by us.
 Slides: https://docs.google.com/presentation/d/10Lnsc44KVlqOOGGfMC5SAeE4YbPRhudr1aMxsp9T6-0/edit?usp=sharing
 Youtube Video: